 1. Stop Snacking

 Snacking is fun, and it’s an easy way to tide us over between meals.
 However, if you’re snacking on chips or candy, it’s not going to help you achieve a healthier lifestyle.
 What it’s going to do instead is make you feel full for a while and then cause you to crave more sugar.
 The unfortunate truth is that most snacks are processed and pumped full of unnecessary sugar, from chips to mixed nuts to “healthier” items like fruit snacks.
+Never reach addiction care without having proper food.
 The best way to stay away from temptation is to make sure you stick to clear meal times, even if you have to break them up into small, nutrient-rich meals throughout the day.

 2. Don’t Eat Before Bed